keigan-motor/pxt-KeiganMotor/README.md

 ### (2) RADIO group
 You need to match RADIO group between MakeCode and KeiganMotor.
 The default RADIO group of KeiganMotor is 0.
+RADIO group can be from 0 to 255.
+If you want to control multiple KeiganMotors, you should assign separate RADIO group to them.
+(Please refer to the section "Control Multiple KeiganMotors" as belows.)

-You can get RADIO group of KeiganMotor to use the following sample.
+#### Get RADIO group of KeiganMotor
+Use the following project.
-#### KMRadioGroupFinder
+##### KMRadioGroupFinder
 https://makecode.microbit.org/_fbvR7ifav6Ht
 1. Set your KeiganMotor's 4 digit name to parameter "name".
 2. Download to micro:bit and push "A" button.
 3. If the name is found, the display shows the name and RADIO group number.

-You can write RADIO group of KeiganMotor to use the following sample.
+#### Write new RADIO group to KeiganMotor
+Use the following project.
-#### KMRadioGroupWriter
+##### KMRadioGroupWriter
 https://makecode.microbit.org/_2RoaiV5R4Y3T
 1. Set your KeiganMotor's 4 digit name to parameter "name".
 2. Set a new group to parameter "newGroupId".
 3. Download to micro:bit and push "A" button.
-4. If the name is found, micro:bit write newGroupId to KeiganMotor.
+4. If the name is found, micro:bit will write newGroupId to KeiganMotor.
 5. KeiganMotor will reboot and start RADIO with newGroupId.